EduMUNI/reflection-classification/models/README.md

+### [Update 26th June 2023]

+The default model is now [available on HuggingFace](https://huggingface.co/MU-NLPC/XLM-R-large-reflective-conf4).
+You do not need to download it manually.

+### Original version

 You can use a library `gdown` to download pretrained models, just like in `\analyses` notebooks, or download the folder manually: